Rosa Bassett

 Rosa Bassett, MBE, BA (9 August 1871 – 19 December 1925) was an English educationalist and headmistress of Stockwell Secondary School.
 After a relocation from Stockwell the school's name was changed to County Secondary School, Streatham.
 Located in Welham Road, London, it was later renamed Rosa Bassett School in her memory and honour.

 Rosa Bassett was instrumental in the first application of the Dalton Plan of teaching within an English secondary school.
 She contributed a chapter to Helen Parkhurst's book on the Plan, as well as writing the introduction to a book of Dalton Plan class assignments prepared by the staff within her school.

 Early life

 Rosa Bassett was born in Deptford, London, the daughter of an engineer's clerk.
 She was successful academically and graduated as a BA of London University with a First Class Degree in 1902, and gained the Certificat de l'Universite de Rennes in 1905.
-In the same year, Miss Bassett became the Senior Mistress at Kingsland Secondary School (later known as Dalston Secondary School) in north London, at which she was seen to be a great success, and in 1906 she was made headmistress of the new Stockwell Secondary School for Girls.
+In the same year, Miss Bassett became the Senior Mistress at Kingsland Secondary School (later known as Dalston Secondary School for Girls) in north London, at which she was seen to be a great success, and in 1906 she was made headmistress of the new Stockwell Secondary School for Girls.

+LCC Dalston County Secondary School For Girls by Celia Road circa.1937.
+Post-box still remaining.